 The undergraduate programs in the School of Business are designed to prepare graduates for positions in the ministry of business.
-With baccalaureate majors in Accounting, Business, Business Management, Business and Technology, International Business, Human Resource Management, Aviation Management, and Business and Commercial Aviation; associate degrees in various trades; the School of Business and graduate programs MS in Accountancy and MBA present opportunities for excellent preparation for any of hundreds of different career paths.
+With baccalaureate majors in Accounting, Business Administration (with concentrations in Finance and Marketing), Business and Culinary Arts, Business and Technology, Human Resource Management, and International Business; associate degrees in two majors; and the graduate degrees of Master of Science in Accountancy and Master of Business Administration, the School of Business presents opportunities for excellent preparation for any of hundreds of different career paths.
 An experienced, well-prepared and dedicated faculty provide the type of education that enables graduates of the School of Business to achieve leadership positions in their chosen field.
 Recruiters from many of America's leading industries come to the campus to interview our students.